KapPetrov/KapPetrov/README.md

 - 👋 Hi, I’m @KapPetrov
 - 👀 I’m interested in Engineering
-- 🌱 I’m currently learning Arduino Programming
+- 🌱 I’m currently learning Microprocessor design
-- 📫 How to reach me Discord: Based Russian
+- 📫 How to reach me Discord: dripkap_19416

 <!---
 KapPetrov/KapPetrov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.